bebatut/enasearch/README.rst

 Usage
 -----

-ENASearch is easy to use
+ENASearch can be used via command-line:

 .. code-block:: bash